kubevirt/kubevirt/docs/getting-started.md

 KubeVirt you need to have `docker` and `rsync` installed.

-**Note:** For running KubeVirt in the dockerized cluster, **nested virtualization** must be enabled.
+**Note:** For running KubeVirt in the dockerized cluster, **nested virtualization** must be enabled - [see here for instructions for Fedora](https://docs.fedoraproject.org/quick-docs/en-US/using-nested-virtualization-in-kvm.html).
 As an alternative [software emulation](software-emulation.md) can be allowed.
 Enabling nested virtualization should be preferred.

 ### Dockerized environment